EasyBrizy/Brizy-Local-Editor/docusaurus/docs-third-party/brizy-widgets/creating-your-first-addon.md

 # Creating Your First Addon

-Let’s create a simple Brizy third party that adds two widgets to Brizy.
+Let's create a simple Brizy third-party addon that introduces two new widgets to Brizy.
-The first will be a simple **Button** widget
+The first will be a basic **Button** widget, and the second will be a more complex widget with options contained within the toolbar.

 ### Installation
 You can install the library using npm.
 Open your terminal and run the following command: